Last updated on August 23rd, 2019

 Minnesota is home to the best rivers and waterways, but did you know they are also some of the most stunning waterfalls too?
-There are 6 waterfalls near Minneapolis that won’t take all day to get to.
+There are 8 waterfalls near Minneapolis that won’t take all day to get to.
 I’ve also added a few nearby waterfalls in Minnesota just outside the Twin Cities that you have to see.
 I like to think of the Twin Cities as flat, so I was surprised at the number of waterfalls so close.
-Pack the camera because here is my top 6 to check out.
+Pack the camera because here is my top 8 to check out.

 Eight Waterfalls Near Minneapolis

 Hidden Falls | St. Paul MN

 Nestled on an undisclosed pathway in Hidden Falls Park is a secluded little waterfall.
 Besides to the falls, they have a scenic overlook of the river, sandy beach, picnicking and a boat dock.
 To access the falls, take the pathway located behinds the women’s restrooms in the picnic area.
 It will lead you straight to it.

 Being at Shadow Falls reminds me of being in the mountains.
 It is the most challenging falls on my list to find but with worth it.
 Head over to Shadow Falls Park and take the path near the parking lot.
 Once you get to the end of the bend, you’ll notice a trail sign with a warning to those who intend on ice climbing.
 Then, it’s just a matter of following the stream until you reach the top of the falls.
 Be warned, if it has rained, you will get muddy.
 For more details check out A Hiking Adventure at Shadow Falls.